What’s In A Goodbye

 Don Henrico’s Supreme Pizza

-The Seafood Romano pizza amazes me in a way that the seafood toppings are not “toppings” at all as they seem to be embedded in the crust.
+The Seafood Romano pizza amazes me in a way that the seafood toppings are not “toppings” at all, as they seem to be embedded in the crust.
 I guess one common dilemma that pizza eaters have would be their topping rolling/falling off the pizza while they are about to take a bite.
 And once again, their seafood was cooked just right.
-The cheese just complements well with the overall seafood taste you would not need any sauce to add flavor to your Seafood Romano pizza.
+The cheese complements well with the overall seafood taste, you would not need any sauce to add flavor to your Seafood Romano pizza.

 Tin Ginete